alanrenouf/vCheck-vSphere/CONTRIBUTING.md

 ## Creating a new plugin

 We are in the process of adding/consolidating more detailed documentation around this.
+In the meantime, you can review the documentation that we do have inside the [README.md](README.md) file for the repo.

 ## Gitter & Waffle